shallowdream-x/traffic-LiDAR-camera-calibration/README.md

-## Intrinsic and Extrinsic Self Calibration of Roadside LiDAR and Camera
+## Intrinsic and Extrinsic Calibration of Roadside LiDAR and Camera

 #### Method